by Alison Stapleton

 I sold a blanket, through the wool shop, to a customer I had not met, for cash.

-Since that time I have sold many more garments, blankets, bags and other things but I still remember the feeling of that first sale.
+Since that time I have sold many more garments, blankets, bags and other things although I still remember the feeling of that first sale.

 You may also like: